Chinmayi Sripada: Television, radio, and hosting

 Chinmayi served as a television presenter during the first season of Airtel Super Singer on STAR Vijay that was aired between April and August 2006 and the first season of Airtel Super Singer Junior from February 2007 to July 2007.
 In 2008, she returned as host of the second season of Airtel Super Singer, though she discontinued her role before the completion of the season, as she stated the show extended the period of the initial contract.
 During this time, she was also a radio jockey on Aahaa FM 91.9 in Chennai, on a breakfast show titled Aahaa Kaapi Klub.
 She later began compering Star Plus's Chhote Ustaad, which ran concurrently with another music talent show she started hosting in June, the debut season of Sun TV's Sangeetha Mahayuddham.
 On 15 August 2010, Chinmayi announced that that day's Chhote Ustaad would be her last as host, leaving the show after only eight episodes.
-She appeared as a judge on Sun Singer which aired on Sun TV between 2016-2017.
-She was also on the judges' panel of Jaya Star Singers in Jaya TV, but the show was halted due to the Covid-19 Pandemic, and did not resume further.
+She appeared as a judge on Sun Singer which aired on Sun TV between 2016 and 2017.
+She was also on the judges' panel of Jaya Star Singers in Jaya TV, but the show was halted due to the COVID-19 Pandemic, and did not resume further.

 Chinmayi has also been the host for numerous audio launch functions in the Tamil film industry, with one such event being the audio launch of Shankar's I where she welcomed stalwarts like Arnold Schwarzenegger and Rajinikanth.
 She hosted one of the largest events in Indian Cinema in 2013 along with Sivakarthikeyan, 100 years of Indian Cinema Celebrations, organized by the South Indian Film Chamber of Commerce and inaugurated by the then Chief Minister of Tamil Nadu J. Jayalalithaa.
 She also hosted the event organized to facilitate music composer M. S. Viswanathan with the Thirai Isai Chakravarthy award by Jayalalithaa, titled "Ninaithale Inikkum".

 Personal life

 Chinmayi is married to Rahul Ravindran.
 In September 2013, through Twitter, Chinmayi's mother Padmhasini revealed Chinmayi was engaged to Rahul Ravindran, who is also an Indian actor, director, and screenwriter.
 Chinmayi and Rahul were friends, colleagues and started dating each other by June 2013.
 They got married on 5 May 2014.
 She gave birth to twin children, Driptah and Sharvas on 18 June 2022.
-She is also the granddaughter of legendary Carnatic musician and doctor Sripada Pinakapani.

 Other work

 Activism

-Sripada is a prominent figure in India's Me Too movement, using her social media presence to publicise allegations of sexual harassment within the country's entertainment industry.
-In 2018, she accused lyricist Vairamuthu of sexual harassment, alleging an incident took place in Sweden in 2006.
+Chinmayi is a prominent figure in India's #MeToo movement, using her social media presence to publicise allegations of sexual harassment within the country's entertainment industry.
+In 2018, she accused lyricist Vairamuthu of sexual harassment, alleging two separate incidents that took place in Sweden and at his office in Kodambakkam, Chennai in 2006.
 She also amplified the claims of others against musicians such as O. S. Thyagarajan, Raghu Dixit, and Karthik.
 Her allegations were met with cyberbullying and accusations from some political activists that they were motivated by caste prejudice.
 Sripada also publicised an allegation against N. Narayanan, the president of the Tamil Nadu Brahmins Association (TAMBRAS).